nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter0_6_preface.md

 <!-- p6 -->
 Every great human work is the by-product of effective communication.
 One man’s labor can only accomplish so much.
 To really build or perform something great, many men (speaking here generically of mankind) must labor together in a shared purpose, with a shared idea.
 Barring naturally occurring disasters (like a volcanic eruption) we also know that the greatest calamities to ever occur usually did so in significant part because of missing, broken or distorted communication.
-Truly life and death are in the power of the tongue (<span class="x-scripture" data-type="ref" data-book="Proverbs" data-chapter="18" data-verses="21" data-lang="en" data-version="NKJV">Proverbs 18:21</span>).
+Truly life and death are in the power of the tongue (<span class="x-scripture" data-type="ref" data-book="PRO" data-chapter="18" data-verses="21" data-lang="en" data-version="NKJV">Proverbs 18:21</span>).

 <!-- p7 -->